AmmanVMS/pix.toot.wales/README.md

 You can [download the app][pixeldroid] directly or via the F-Droid app.
 Once installed, add the user account.

-- Instance: `pix.toot.wales`
-- Username: `ammanvms`[@outlook.com]
-- Password: You can get the password from the Firefox or from Nicco.

 [pixeldroid]: https://f-droid.org/en/packages/org.pixeldroid.app/

 ### Fedi Foto